 Below are the specific advantages of an LLC:

 1. Limited liability: Owners or members of an LLC have limited liability.
+This legal form of business creates a legal distinction between the business itself and the personal assets of its owners.
 This means that unlike in partnerships and sole proprietorships and similar with corporations, they do not assume the risks for any debts or financial obligations and some acts incurred by their companies.

 2. Flexibility in allocation: The amount of money members invest in an LLC does not need to be equal to their percentage of ownership.
-Portions of profits and losses can be assigned to owners using an operating agreement.
-This also means that an investor can finance half of an LLC without necessarily owning half of the business.
+Portions of profits and losses can be assigned to owners using an operating and legally binding agreement.
+This also means that an investor can finance half of the business without necessarily owning half of the entire organization.

-3. Taxation benefits: There is no double taxation or no need to pay U.S. federal tax if an LLC elects to be taxed as a partnership or sole proprietorship.
+3. Taxation benefits: There is no double taxation or no need to pay U.S. federal tax if a particular LLC elects to be taxed as a partnership or sole proprietorship.
 Profits are taxed personally at the members.
 This is called pass-through taxation.
-Furthermore, each member of an LLC writes off his or her losses on his or her personal income taxes.
+Furthermore, each member of an LLC can write off his or her losses on his or her personal income taxes.

 4. Freedom in management: Operating an LLC requires less administrative and paperwork.
 A limited liability company does not hold regular meetings nor issue stock certificates.
 Record keeping and auditing the financial statement of an LLC are less tedious depending on the requirements of the members.
 This is a considerable advantage of an LLC over corporations.

-5. Flexible number of members: There is no minimum or maximum number of members in an LLC, just like a corporation.
-Another interesting thing to note is that while an LLC can have as many members as desired, most states also allow a sole individual to create and operate his or her own limited liability company.
+5. Flexible number of members: There is no minimum or maximum number of members in an LLC.
+This is similar to a corporation.
+Another interesting thing to note is that while limited liability companies can have as many members as desired, most states also allow a sole individual to create and operate his or her own limited liability company.

-6. Corporations or partnerships can be members: Another advantage of a limited liability company is that legal entities such as corporations or partnerships can also be part owners.
-Hence, this translates into expanding the ability of an LLC to secure financing and other resources to fund its operation or current and upcoming projects.
-Note that some companies use an LLC when forming a joint venture.
+6. Corporations or partnerships can be members: Another advantage of a limited liability company is that legal entities like corporations or partnerships can also be part owners.
+This allows an LLC to secure financing an other resources from other legal entities.
+Note that some companies set up a particular limited liability company when forming a joint venture.

 7. LLC can have a management group: Members of an LLC are free to hire a management group.
+This is similar to a corporation.
 Most of the decision-making in partnerships and sole proprietorships are made entirely by the business owners.
-A limited liability company can hire individuals to form a management group that will run the company.
+A limited liability company can hire individuals to form a management group that will run the company under the oversight of owners..

 The Cons: Disadvantages of a Limited Liability Company as a Form of Business in the U.S.